Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability: Computational Analysis of Larger Systems

-To verify that the localization behavior scales with larger power networks, the $H_2$-norm is calculated for all-SG and all-GFM instantiations of the IEEE 118-bus system.
-The base 118-bus system is modified to remove any synchronous condensers.
-The resultant $H_2$-norm maps are shown in Figure \ref{fig:118_bus_h2_norm}.
+To evaluate localization behavior with larger power networks, the $\mathcal{H}_2$-norm is calculated for all-SG and all-GFM instantiations of the IEEE 118-bus system.
+The base 118-bus system is modified to remove any synchronous condensers and all other parameters were left unchanged \cite{IEEE118BusSystem}.
+The resultant $\mathcal{H}_2$-norm heatmaps are shown in Figure \ref{fig:118_bus_h2_norm}.

-Once again, the all-GFM $H_2$-norm map displays higher localized peaks compared to the all-SG case, indicating that the expected localization of responses scales to larger systems.
-When the all-GFM 118- bus case is rerun with increased effective inertia, the peaks in the $H_2$-norm map are removed, leading to a map that resembles that of the all-SG case.
-This further supports the idea that the lower effective inertia of GFMs drives the localization of responses, even in larger power systems.
+Once again, the all-GFM heatmap displays higher localized peaks compared to the all-SG case, indicating that the expected localization of responses scales to larger systems.
+When the all-GFM 118-bus case is rerun with increased effective inertia, the peaks in the $\mathcal{H}_2$-norm heatmap are removed, leading to a heatmap that resembles that of the all-SG case.
+This further supports the conjecture that the lower effective inertia of GFMs drives the localization of responses, even in larger power systems.